 How to make the Walnut Sauce:

 Scald the walnuts, and peel off the skins.
 Dip the bread in water and squeeze out most of it.
-In a mortar pound the walnuts together with the bread, garlic, marjoram and salt to achieve a smooth paste.
+In a mortar, pound the walnuts together with the bread, garlic, marjoram, and salt to smooth paste.
 Place the mixture into a mixing bowl, drip in the olive oil, stirring constantly.
-Add the cream, stir well.
+Add the cream, mix well.

 The salsa di noci sauce is ready to use.
 In the original Ligurian recipe, soured milk, called prescinseua in dialect, is added instead of cream.
-Prescinseua can be replaced with plain yoghurt.
+You can replace prescinseua with plain yogurt.